 Formal education aside, there is also the option to be a self-taught UX designer or learn from online courses and tutorials.
 Believe it or not, online courses are becoming such a popular way to learn and get an education that it’s almost combating formal education in certain areas!
-This is also the reason why I’ve mentioned the two options (continue learning or start looking for a job) when we were talking about formal education.

-Even though some professions (i.e. computer or data science, software engineering, etc.) still require you to have a master’s diploma in a relevant field to be able to even try and get a job, UX design, yet again, is different.
+Even though some professions (i.e. computer or data science, software engineering, etc.) still require you to have a master’s diploma in a relevant field to be able to even try and get a job, steps to become a UX designer, yet again, are different.
 Employers know that people who are looking for how to become a UX designer need to have a wide assortment of skills.
 That is why they pay more attention to the character of a person, rather than their skills themselves.
 To add to that, many companies these days have special training programs in place.
 If the employer likes you as a person (and thinks that you’ll be a dedicated, hard worker), they can hire you and then help you build all of the specific knowledge on the fundamental basics that you already possess.

 So, to sum things up, if you want to know how to get into UX design, just keep in mind that even though specific, formal education is important, it’s only one side of the coin.
 Employers will analyze your character just as much as they will check your skills with UX design.
-With that said, let’s move on to the next chapter in this review – motivation.

 Although not as specific as education, motivation is just as important of an aspect of a UX designer’s job as any other.
-Let me explain how motivation correlates with the question “how to become a UX designer?”.

 In UX design, motivation doesn’t only mean that you are passionate about graphic design or UI creation.
 If you want to be a fully-fledged UX designer, you have to be interested in human behavior and social communications.
 I’ve said this a few times already, but it’s way too important and can’t be stressed enough – UX designers work as much (if not more) with people as they do alone.
 One of the main reasons why I keep mentioning this is because many people hear the word “design”, and they immediately think that their workflow is going to consist of them sitting at the computer and creating different designs.
 While that is true, it’s only half of the story – you will have to spend time analyzing what users like and dislike, how they react to different colors, shapes, and images, and only THEN will you sit down to create the actual designs.